Promoting Healthy Food Access and Active Environments

 What Lurie Children's is doing to address it

-Developed fiveSMART®, an evidence-based health message for pregnancy and early-childhood (0-3yr)
+Developed fiveSMART®, evidence-based health message that provides guidance for pregnancy and early childhood.

 Engaged communities in the CLOCC Neighborhood Walkability and Accessibility Initiative to identify strengths and weaknesses of neighborhood environments and address barriers to walking and other forms of active transportation with audits of more than 50 miles of Chicago streets.
 This engagement has led to transportation infrastructure changes from Belmont Cragin to Garfield Park.

 Led an initiative to develop Healthy Corner Stores in Chicago and across Cook County to expand access to healthy food and beverages at the neighborhood level.